verhas/javageci/README.md

 process again.
 Second time the code generation will recognize that the code it could generate is already there and the process will not fail.

-`Geci` has a fluent interface.

-The method `source()` can be used to specify the directories where source files are.
-If you have the source files in different places you have to chain several `source()` invocations one after the other.
-Every single call to `source()` can specify several directories.
-These count as one single directory and the first that exists is used to discover the files.

-The method `register()` can register one or more source code generators.
-Each of them will be invoked on the code.

-Finally the method invocation `generate()` will do the work, read the source files and generate the code.

 For further information visit the following documentations

 * [Tutorials](TUTORIAL.md)